 How to Get Rid of Odorous House Ants

 Odorous House Ants are considered a Tramp Ant.
 Many of the most difficult to control species of ants are classified as Tramp Ants.
-Tramp Ants are ants that have adapted to comfortably live very close to humans, in fact they are more prevalent in areas where human development has limited the natural landscape.
-The following characteristics of Tramp Ants makes their control difficult:
+Tramp Ants are ants that have adapted to comfortably live very close to humans, in fact, they are more prevalent in areas where human development has limited the natural landscape.
+The following characteristics of Tramp Ants make their control difficult:

 Colonies have multiple queens and multiple sub-colonies